Ronnie Raymond: The New 52

 After the events of the 2011 Flashpoint storyline, The New 52 reality altered Firestorm's personal history to the point of being completely restarted.
 Ronnie Raymond is reintroduced as a high school senior and the captain of the football team.
 During a terrorist attack on their school, his classmate Jason Rusch gives him a vial that he obtained from Martin Stein, which contains the "god particle", one of Stein's creations.
 The particle transforms both Jason and Ronnie into Firestorm, and the two briefly battle before accidentally merging into a creature known as Fury.
 Sharing the identity of Firestorm, with Ronnie being the brawn and Jason being the brains, Firestorm is considered for recruitment into the Justice League along with several other heroes.

+DC Rebirth

-The DC Rebirth relaunch restores a version of Firestorm's original origin to continuity.
+The DC Rebirth relaunch restores a version of Firestorm's initial origin to continuity.
 In Doomsday Clock, Doctor Manhattan informs Ronnie that Stein deliberately caused the accident that transformed the two into Firestorm to study metahumans.
-Despite this, the two continue to work together until Lazarus Pit resin corrupts the Firestorm matrix and causes Stein to age rapidly.
+Ronnie, furious at Stein, begins operating as Firestorm on his own, but is later taken over by the Firestorm matrix, which is revealed to be sentient.
+It is established that Ronnie's mother died when he was about seven years old and that he worked as an assistant to Martin Stein while attending the University of Pittsburgh.